CompeyDev/roblox.js/README.md

 ---

 # Introduction
-Recently at RDC 2022, ROBLOX announced OpenCloud API endpoints for DataStore, MessagingService and more.
+Recently at RDC 2022, ROBLOX announced OpenCloud API endpoints for DataStore, MessagingService and more to programatically access Roblox Studio Services from external sources.
 These would have official libraries for languages such as Python and JavaScript eventually, but until then, roblox.js bridges this gap as an API wrapper.

-# Installation
+# Installationstud
 ## Yarn:
 ```console
 yarn add rblx.js